Data Center Engineer Jobs in USA with Visa Sponsorship

 Does a data center engineer role qualify for H-1B sponsorship?

-Yes, data center engineer roles generally qualify as specialty occupations under H-1B rules when the position requires a bachelor's degree or higher in electrical engineering, computer engineering, or a closely related field.
+Yes, data center engineer roles generally qualify as specialty occupations under H-1B visa rules when the position requires a bachelor's degree or higher in electrical engineering, computer engineering, or a closely related field.
 Roles focused on infrastructure design, power systems, or network architecture are the strongest fits.
 Generic operations or technician roles that don't require a degree can be harder to sponsor.

 What degree do I need for an employer to sponsor my data center engineer visa?